 The role of Research Integrity Advisors and how they can assist you

-3. In cases where matters unrelated to research misconduct are raised, the advisor will be able to guide you to other appropriate support units within the University.
+- In cases where matters unrelated to research integrity or the responsible conduct of research are raised, guide staff and students to other appropriate support units within the University.

-5. In carrying out their role Research Integrity Advisors will:
+In carrying out their role Research Integrity Advisors must:

-- Immediately declare any conflicts of interest.
-In the event of a conflict of interest, the RIA will offer to refer you to a different Research Integrity Advisor;
+- immediately declare any conflicts of interest that arise and refer the person to a different Research Integrity Advisor;

-- Not make contact with the person who is the subject of your allegation.
+- not make contact with the person who is the subject of the allegation.